mikel-egana-aranguren/mikel-egana-aranguren.github.io/publications.md

 Iannone, L., Egana, M., Rector, A., and Stevens, R. (2008).
 Augmenting the expressivity of the ontology pre-processor language.
 In OWL Experiences and Directions (OWLEd), co-located with ISWC, Karlsruhe, Germany

 Antezana, E., Blondé, W., Egana, M., Rutherford, A., Stevens, R., De Baets, B., Mironov, V., and Kuiper, M. (2008a).
 Structuring the life science resourceome for semantic systems biology: lessons from the BioGateway Project.
-In Proceedings of the Workshop on Semantic Web Applications and Tools for Life Sciences (SWAT4LS): November 28, 2008; Edinburgh, United Kingdom
+In Proceedings of the Workshop on Semantic Web Applications and Tools for Life Sciences (SWAT4LS): November 28, 2008; Edinburgh, United Kingdom. [<a href="SWAT4LS_2008_paper.pdf">pdf</a>]

 <h2 id="Etc.">Etc.</h2>